Pogostemon helferi

 Pogostemon helferi, also known as dao-noi, is a species of Thai aquatic plant.
 It is a common ornamental plant in aquariums.

 Taxonomy

 The type locality is Sangkhla Buri district, Kanchanaburi, Thailand.

 Distribution

 Pogostemon helferi is distributed across Myanmar and western Thailand.
 A 2005 survey conducted in Thailand found the species in north, north-east, east, and west Thailand.
 However, a 2007 survey found the species only in the Kanchanaburi province, found near Myanmar.
 A 2024 review found the species distribution extending to the Indian Himalayan Region.

-Because of the high demand for the plants in aquarium trade, the species has been declining in population in its natural habitat, with local extinction emerging as a possibility.
+Because of the high demand for the plants in aquarium trade, the species has been declining in population in its natural habitat, potentially facing local extinction.